 The final two points are crucial.
-Onboarding will be an ongoing process that will change with your organization.
-For it to be effective you will benefit by ensuring it can easily evolve to meet your employee needs.
-Gathering feedback on what is – and isn’t – working is a huge part of this process.
+Employee onboarding will be an ongoing process that will change with your organization.
+For it to be effective you need to ensure it can easily scale to meet your employee and business needs.
+Gathering feedback on what is – and isn’t – working with your onboarding process is a huge part of this process.

 Because you’ve already established what kind of experience and impression you’d like your new hires to have, you can start crafting their experience before they start.
 Part of that is how you communicate before they’ve walked through the office door.

-Does your organization offer perks and socials?
+- Does your organization offer perks and socials?
 Now’s the time to highlight this.
 Even if it was mentioned in the interview process, it’s still good to reaffirm it now.
-Give them all the information you think will make them feel excited and energized.
+Give new employees all the information you think will make them feel excited and energized.
 You want to make new joiners feel like they can’t wait to get stuck in.

 - How are you going to find out how your onboarding process went?
 Once the new joiner is onboard, ask them for anonymous feedback on your approach using an employee onboarding survey.
 Were there any misunderstandings?
-Things that could have gone better?
+Were there things that could have gone better?

 Pre-employment onboarding checklist

-✓ Assign them a buddy – Someone who can show them where the toilets are, and who’ll be on hand if they have any questions.
-You can do this just for the week, or it could be an ongoing relationship throughout the whole onboarding process.
+✓ Assign them a buddy – Someone who can show them where everything is, and who’ll be on hand if they have any questions.
+You can assign a buddy just for the week, or it could be an ongoing relationship throughout the whole onboarding process.

-✓ Desk set up – Not having a dedicated workspace – or one that’s covered in someone else’s junk – can make a new hire feel unwelcome, like an afterthought.
-Set up their space with all the supplies and equipment they need to get started.
-Ideally with some branded swag so they instantly feel part of the team
+✓ Set their desk up – Not having a dedicated workspace – or one that’s covered in someone else’s junk – can make a new hire feel unwelcome, like they are an afterthought.
+Set up their space with all the office supplies and equipment they need to get started, ideally with some branded swag so they instantly feel part of the team.

-✓ Email ready and waiting – Make sure to send them a welcome email!
-And make sure that everyone is CC’d.
-Ask them to swing by their desk and say hello
+✓ Set their email up, ready and waiting – Make sure to send them a welcome email!
+And make sure that everyone on the team is CC’d.
+Ask them to swing by their desk and say hello.

 ✓ Organize some introductory meetings – Ideally with the people they’ll be working with regularly.
 It’ll give them a chance to ask questions.
-Plus it means they’ll have a better idea who to reach out to day-to-day
+Plus it means they’ll have a better idea of who to reach out to day-to-day.

-✓ The best food and drink – Have a list of coffee shops, cafes, and restaurant recommendations good to go
+✓ Share where to get the best food and drink – Have a list of coffee shops, cafes, and restaurant recommendations good to go.

 ✓ Organize a team lunch – Their first day is an ideal time to organize this – it’s an ideal ‘welcome to the team’ experience